 Outline

-Unit 2: From International to Global Politics
+Unit 1: Approaching International Relations and Global Politics

 Unit 3: Theories of International Relations